cakephp/docs/en/contributing/cakephp-coding-conventions.rst

    structure.
 The statement included in curly brackets should begin on a new line, and code contained within it should gain a new level of indentation.
+*  Inline assignments should not be used inside of the control structures.

 ::